Do Go On - 236 - The Forrest Fenn Treasure Hunt

 There'll be no paddle up your creek.

-He said it up his butt.
+He's ended up his butt.

-Yeah, it's definitely up something's butt.
+It's definitely up something's butt.

 Just heavy loads and water high.